 As the practice evolved, it became clear that the path to success and sustainable impact is through an ‘always-on’, relationship-centric approach.
 The key is to build relationships with your influencers over time and to ultimately convert them into long-term advocates for your brand.
 Short-term campaigns are still relevant but are being seen as strategic touch-points for further developing relationships with key influencers.

 Tim Baysinger in his recent article in AdWeek ‘4 Things Brands Can Do to Make Influencer Marketing Work for Them’ highlighted growing long-term relationships as a key success factor and will help generate authenticity and genuine engagement with the audience.

 Both Stanislas Magniant, Coca-Cola’s Online Communications Director for Western Europe and Andrew Grill, Global Managing Partner, IBM Social Consulting & former CEO of Kred highlighted the importance of IRL at a recent conference we organised in London.

 We couldn’t agree more!
 Even though the relationship can start online, meeting your influencer in real life is key to building genuine and authentic relationships.

-Influencer marketing in 2016 is about becoming more measureable, more strategic, more closely aligned to the bottom line, and integrated across all commercial functions, in particular CRM.
+Influencer marketing in 2016 is about becoming more measurable, more strategic, more closely aligned to the bottom line, and integrated across all commercial functions, in particular CRM.
 These are what we think are the main trends that come to the fore and affect influencer marketing in 2016.
 Do you agree?
 Do you see more?